codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 in the request window.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.

-This is the Github permissions window.
+This is the GitHub permissions window.
 Click the button labeled *Authorize access* to continue.

 {% include
 image.html